-There are over 30 major web design companies in Singapore and hundreds of less recognised agencies run by freelance web designers.
+There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 Price Range Of Website Costs In Singapore